 Unlike house sharing, where the living room and other spaces outside of one’s own room are shared with others, the private and shared areas here are divided and then recombined anew to provide a glimpse of a comfortable and relaxing rental housing.

 If older people with time on their hands or people with gardening skills manage the shared gardens, then everyone can enjoy them too.
 The dull corridors are transformed into vibrant composite spaces.

 About House Vision

 HOUSE VISION considers the house as an intersection between industries, which makes it the ideal platform on which to project ideas about the future—taking the house as the starting point reveals potential solutions for many issues, including energy, communications, mobility, the aging society, the relationship between urban and rural, and the preservation of traditional land-use systems such as satoyama areas and terraced rice fields.

 The theme for HOUSE VISION 2 2016 Tokyo is “CO-DIVIDUAL—Split and Connect/Separate and Come Together.”
 It addresses the question of how we can bring together and re-connect individuals, urban and rural areas, and fragmented technologies.
 The resulting exhibition in Tokyo presents proposals for solutions in the form of ideas associated with the house.

-Born in 1971.
-Graduated from the Department Architecture, Faculty of Engineering, University of Tokyo in 2000.
-Established Sou Fujimoto Architects in the same year.
-Major works include House N, Musashino Art University Museum and Library, House NA, among others.
-Received the JIA Grand Prix, World Architecture Festival Award for Private House, Venice Biennale’s 13th International Architecture Exhibition Golden Lion Award, and much more.
+Sou Fujimoto was born in 1971 and graduated in architecture at the University of Tokyo in 2000.
+That same year he established Sou Fujimoto Architects.
+His most significant works include House N, Musashino Art University Museum and Library, House NA, among others.
+He has received the JIA Grand Prix, the World Architecture Festival Award for Private House, the Venice Biennale’s 13th International Architecture Exhibition Golden Lion Award, among other awards.